objectiv/objectiv.io/docs/docs/taxonomy/reference/location-contexts/ExpandableSectionContext.md

 # ExpandableSectionContext

-A [SectionContext](/taxonomy/reference/location-contexts/SectionContext) that describes a section of the UI that can toggle between visible and hidden states.
+A [SectionContext](/taxonomy/reference/location-contexts/SectionContext)  that describes a section of the UI that can expand & collapse.

 import Mermaid from '@theme/Mermaid';